 Why does eBay have this policy?

-Because the sale of warranties is highly regulated, listings that contain warranties are restricted.
+Because the sale of warranties is highly regulated, listings and products that contain warranties are restricted.
 We urge our sellers and buyers to comply with government laws and regulations.